ok-456/NewBankProject/README.md

 # NewBankProject

 ## Description
 NewBank is a banking application where customers can interact with their accounts using the command-line interface.
 Using Java, NewBank allows customers to check balances, transfer money between accounts, and send money to other people's bank accounts.
 In the future, NewBank will also offer a micro-loan service, where users can provide other users safe and secure micro-loans for a small fee.

-## How to Install

 ## Instructions for Use